rumbu13/windows-d/README.md

 ## Features

-- Documentation
+### Documentation

 All functions, interfaces, enums and user defined types have descriptions extracted from the official Windows SDK documentation.

 ![Demo image](https://github.com/rumbu13/windows-d/blob/master/ext/docs.JPG)

-- Code formatting.
+### Code formatting

 Lines have a maximum length of 120 characters.
 You can override this setting by changing the constant ```maxLineWidth = 120```.
 Function declarations are aligned to the width of the result type having a hard limit set in the constant ```maxReturnTypeAlignment = 8```.
 Struct members are also aligned to the width of the type having a hard limit that you can set in the constant ```maxFieldAlignment = 20```.
 Function parameters are also aligned to open paranthesis starting the parameter list.

 ```
 struct CQPAGE